Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ```

-## Part III: The CSS file
-Here's some more text.

-## Part IV: The JavaScript File
+## Part III: The JavaScript File
-Here's some more text.
+### Setup
+Setup and Draw Functions

+### Your Space Ship

+### Flying
+WASD
+Arrow Keys?

+### Shooting

+### The Asteroids

+### Blowing Things Up

-## Part V: Hacking
+## Part IV: Hacking
-Here's some more text.
+Perhaps you can think of a few ways to improve on this classic game?

+Here are a few suggestions:
+1. Change the look!
+Use free pre-created images to be your spaceship and asteroids.
+Add a background.
+2. Keep score!
+3. Make a top 10 scoreboard using Firebase!

-## Part VI: Sharing
+## Part V: Sharing
-Here's some more text.
+Post to #shipit or Hack Club ship it site?